mlubinsky/mlubinsky.github.com/pyspark/README.md

 df_exploded = df.withColumn("exploded_column",explode(df["array_column"]))
 ```

-Use coalesce for Efficient Repartitioning If you have too many small partitions, use coalesce toreduce them efficiently.
+#### Use coalesce for Efficient Repartitioning If you have too many small partitions, use coalesce toreduce them efficiently.

 df = df.coalesce(5) # Reduces partitions but avoids full shuffle

-Use repartition for Evenly DistributedDataWhen dealing with skewed data, use repartition tobalance partitions.
+Use repartition for Evenly Distributed Data.
+When dealing with skewed data, use repartition to balance partitions.

 df = df.repartition(10, "department")

 Use rdd.mapPartitions for Efficient Row-Level Operations
-When working with large datasets, use mapPartitionsinstead of map for better performance.
+When working with large datasets, use mapPartitions instead of map for better performance.

 df.rdd.mapPartitions(lambda partition:some_function(partition))

-Optimize Writing with partitionByWhen writing large datasets, partition them to improve query performance.
+#### Optimize Writing with partitionByWhen writing large datasets, partition them to improve query performance.

  df.write.mode("overwrite").partitionBy("year","month").parquet("output_path")